WingZLeung/TTDS/README.md

 ```

 ## Speech-diff.
 Note: forked from https://github.com/huawei-noah/Speech-Backbones.
-See link for installation.
+See link for full details on installation.
 You will also need to install Hydra, which was used for configuring model optimisation during experiments.

 Changes to speech-diff:
 - hydra added